-- 12.1 This is a Council fund intended to support community-based projects in the Rangitīkei district that develop community cohesion and community resilience.
+- 12.1 This is a Council fund intended to support community-based projects in the Rangitikei district that develop community cohesion and community resilience.
 There are two rounds each year.
-The fund is assessed by the Community Grants Assessment subcommittee made up of nominated members of each Community Committee and Community Board. - 12.2 Applications are open to groups (not individuals) whose projects show benefit in one of the following areas: - Community service and support - Leisure promotion - Heritage and environment - 12.3 Applications are open to local groups as well as those from outside the Rangitīkei , however, clear benefit to the Rangitīkei must be demonstrated.
+The fund is assessed by nominated members of each Community Committee and Community Board and awarded by the Finance/Performance Committee. - 12.2 Applications are open to groups (not individuals) whose projects show benefit in one of the following areas: - Community service and support - Leisure promotion - Heritage and environment - 12.3 Applications are open to local groups as well as those from outside the Rangitikei, however, clear benefit to the Rangitikei must be demonstrated.
 An example is a community support group for diabetes sufferers. - 12.4 Grants will usually be up to a maximum of \$2,500 for any project in any one financial year